Alvin B. Jackson: Personal life

-Alvin Jackson is African-American.
 Jackson was born in Buford, South Carolina and raised in Silver Spring, Maryland.

 He has a BS degree in aviation business administration from Embry–Riddle Aeronautical University.
 While there he played both basketball and baseball.

 He also has an MBA from Johns Hopkins University.
 While living in Washington, DC shortly after completing his MBA, Jackson joined the Church of Jesus Christ of Latter-day Saints.
 A year later he married his wife, Juleen, who was raised in Utah.
 For a time Jackson served as bishop of the Kensington Ward located in Kensington, Maryland.

 Alvin Jackson has spent much of his life working as a consultant.
 He currently serves principal of his own consulting firm, the Jackson Group, which provides strategic council in the areas of leadership and business development.
 Prior to moving to Utah, Jackson worked in Washington, DC as a consultant providing council on matters involving national security and transportation.
 Jackson was also a vice president for a subsidiary to Boeing called Insitu.
 Alvin's son Frank Jackson is a former Duke basketball player who was selected in the second round of the 2017 NBA draft.
-He currently plays for the Shanxi Loongs of the Chinese Basketball Association.
+Frank currently plays for the Ningbo Rockets of the Chinese Basketball Association.

 Jackson has served as a member of the BYU Marriott School's National Advisory Council since 2006.